Warwickshire ASA Rules 2019

 11.12 To decide any matter which at least two-thirds of the members of the Executive Committee present and eligible to vote consider to be of immediate importance.

-12 Management Team – The Management Team shall consist of the President (non voting), Chairman, Finance Officer, General Secretary, Development Officer, Swimming Secretary, Synchro Secretary, Masters Secretary, WaterPolo Secretary, Diving Secretary, Open Water Secretary and Marketing & Communication Officer, Lifesaving ), reporting to the Executive Committee.
+12 Management Team – The Management Team shall consist of the President (non-voting), Chairman, Finance Officer, General Secretary, Technical Secretaries, Development Officer, Marketing & Communication Officer, Workforce Officer, Rules and Handbook Officer and Welfare Officer reporting to the Executive Committee.
 At least four including at least one Principal Officer (with casting vote) shall be in agreement on any decision.
+Alternates advised to the Chairman in advance of the meeting will be permitted.

 The Management Team will be supported by Representatives of Birmingham SAG and CSW SAG.